 Vector images are created by a series of points that are joined using a mathematical formula that determines the vector between points.

 A purely vector file format would be svg (scalable vector graphic).
 Adobe Illustrator files are typically vector, but Illustrator supports placed raster images, just as Adobe Photoshop files now support vector layers.
 Pdf and eps files also support both vector and raster images, so asking for an Illustrator, pdf or eps file does not guarantee that you’ll end up with vectors.
 If you need vectors, ask for a vector file.
 It may be delivered as an eps, pdf, svg or ai file.

-You should have your logo in a vector format, so that it can be reproduced at any size.
+Your logo should be in a vector format so that it can be reproduced at any size.
 Ask your designer for a vector pdf with type converted to paths to guarantee excellent reproduction at any size.